Tahajibjakir/sentrylink-comply-phase-a/README.md

 This project is a lightweight demo UI that shows what the SentryLink Comply Phase A experience could look like from a factory user’s perspective.
-It’s not connected to a backend—everything runs on mock data—but it’s meant to feel like the real workflow.
+It’s not connected to a backend; everything runs on mock data, but it’s meant to feel like the real workflow.

 ## What it does